R2 and R3 Zoning for Dual Occupancy — What You Need to Know

 Also check: • Floor Space Ratio Map — confirms the FSR applicable to your block • Height of Buildings Map — confirms the maximum height • Lot Size Map — confirms the minimum lot size for dual occupancy • Heritage Map — check if your property is heritage-listed or in a conservation area

 Buildana checks all of these at the free feasibility assessment and overlays them onto your specific block to determine exactly what can be built.
 Contact Buildana for a free duplex feasibility assessment.
-For the complete duplex building process, see our comprehensive guide to building a duplex in Sydney.
+For the complete duplex building process, see our complete guide to building a duplex in Sydney.